 3. Health Benefits

 Not only do dehumidifiers help your clothes stay fresh, but they also can keep your lungs healthy and happy!
 Dehumidifiers can help reduce irritation to your skin and your repository system.
-Another health benefit is that they reduce allergens like dust mites and mold.

 As you can see, a dehumidifier is a great choice if you want to get to the root of the problem and kick musty odors to the curb for good.